Lower Key Stage 2 - Years 3 & 4

 - Please ensure your child brings their reading book and school diary to school every day in their book bag.
 This lets us change their books regularly once they have read them.

-The staff in Malala Class are class teachers Miss Eastwood and Mrs Bibi and cover supervisor Miss Hey.
+The staff in Malala Class are class teachers Mrs James and Mrs Bibi and cover supervisor Miss Beck.

-The staff in Rosa Parks Class are class teacher Miss Tokarski and cover supervisor Mrs Mahmood and teaching assistant Mrs Hanson.
+The staff in Rosa Parks Class are class teacher Miss Tokarski and cover supervisor Mrs Mahmood.

 Here are some websites that you can use whilst you are in Year 3 and 4.